-In this article we will find out what osteoporosis is, what the symptoms are, what the causes and treatments are.
+In this article we are going to find out what osteoporosis is, what are the symptoms, what causes and treatments.
 Obviously we will start from the base, going to understand what osteoporosis is.

-Osteoporosis is a disease that affects bones, specifically a degenerative alteration of the bones that is characterized by the decrease, in quantity and quality, of the bone tissue.
+Osteoporosis is a disease that affects the bones, specifically a degenerative alteration of the bones that is characterized by the decrease, in quantity and quality, of the bone tissue.
 To do it "simple" it is characterized by loss of strength and bone density.
-This deterioration of bone tissue leads to an increase in fractures, where it is precisely due to the increase in fragility.
+This deterioration of the bone tissue leads to an increase in fractures, where the fragility increases.

-It is not by chance that it is precisely the name that leads back to the porous bone, precisely because bone affected by osteoporosis, when viewed under a microscope, presents a honeycomb with holes and spaces much larger than the natural condition of the bone.
+It is no coincidence that the name leads back to porous bone, precisely because the bone affected by osteoporosis, when viewed under a microscope, it presents a honeycomb with much larger holes and spaces than the natural condition of the bone.

-It is a widespread disease that can affect both men and women and in most cases affects the spine, hips and wrist.
+It is a very common pathology that can affect both men and women and in most cases affects the spine, hips and wrist.

 In the next chapter we will find out which ones are symptoms and risk factors of this pathology.

 In the previous chapter we found out what it is, but now we are going to discover osteoporosis as it manifests itself.